 Moving to the UAE tends to be a fairly easy process for UK citizens – though, it’s certainly not the cheapest system.

-UK passport holders can stay for 30 days once they arrive at the airport.
+UK passport holders can stay for 40 days visa-free with a stamp at the airport.
 But if you’re looking for a longer stay, you can apply for one of the UAE’s popular employment, student, or investment visas.

-Alternatively, you can apply for residence in the UAE for one, two or three years (or up to 5-10 years without a sponsor) if you are:
+Alternatively, you can apply for residence in the UAE for one, two or three years (or up to 1-10 years) if you are:

 • Employed by a company in the UAE